-Black Tusk Resources Inc. Receives Drill Permit for the Mckenzie East Gold Project, Val-Dor, Quebec
+Black Tusk Resources Inc. Receives Drill Permit for the McKenzie East Gold Project, Val-dOr, Quebec

-VANCOUVER, May 12, 2020 - Black Tusk Resources Inc. ("Black Tusk" or the "Company) (CSE:TUSK)(OTC PINK:BTKRF)(Frankfurt:0NB) is pleased to announce that the Company has received a permit to conduct diamond drilling on the McKenzie East Gold Project, located 30 kilometres north of Val d'Or, Quebec.
+VANCOUVER, May 12, 2020 - Black Tusk Resources Inc. (“Black Tusk” or the “Company) (C: TUSK, OTC: BTKRF, Frankfurt: 0NB) is pleased to announce that the company has received a permit to conduct diamond drilling on the McKenzie East Gold Project, located 30 kilometres north of Val d’Or, Quebec.

 The McKenzie East drill permit will allow for the construction of 18 drill pads with supporting water supply stations and access trails.
 Black Tusk plans to conduct the drill program during the Summer 2020 exploration season.